keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 and [an accompanying](#assister-agent) [browser extension](https://en.wikipedia.org/wiki/Browser_extension)
 for CUIs to operate on these annotations.

-Examples scenarios in professional web applications:
+Examples scenarios in professional applications:

-* I don't want to memorize the position of `Format cell as Date` in all spreadsheet applications.
+* I don't want to memorize the position of `format as date` in all spreadsheet applications.
 * Show me the `potential customers` that `I` flagged as `lead` between `January` and `February`.